TheQmaks/reSolver/README.md

 ## 🚦 Getting Started

 ### Requirements
-- Burp Suite Professional (latest version recommended)
+- Burp Suite (latest version recommended)
 - Java 11+
 - Account with one of the supported CAPTCHA solving services